 James’ tibia ended up being broken at the growth plate.
 However, the PA said that she couldn’t believe that the bone wasn’t out of alignment because of the amount of swelling.
 She thought the break would be much worse when she looked at the x-rays.

 After several hours in the emergency room, James was sent home with an immobilizing cast, pain pills, anti-inflammatory pills, and instructions to see a specialist two days later.

 We were so grateful that James’ injury wasn’t as bad as everyone first thought.
 While we still didn’t know what was going to happen, we felt blessed to be able to take him home.

 When we went to the specialist on November 2nd, he determined that James wouldn’t need surgery.
 The swelling had gone down significantly, and James would only need to be put under anesthesia for a short time, have the bone set, and have a full-leg cast put on.

-While not everything about his recovery has gone as smoothly has we had hoped (He has a sore on his heel that was caused by the cast which is still in the process of healing, but that would just make this story longer.), I am thankful James doesn’t even need a brace at this point.
+While not everything about his recovery has gone as smoothly as we had hoped (He has a pressure sore on his heel that was caused by the cast which is still in the process of healing, but that would just make this story longer.), I am thankful James doesn’t even need a brace at this point.

 During the past few months there have been countless reasons to choose gratitude in the midst of a trying situation.